 My child is a Mini Mite.
 With no prior swim team experience, I’m a little nervous about how all this works.
-Grab any SRA swim team mom and they’ll say they remember what it was like to be where you are.
-Our SRA coaches, Director of Swim Team, Kristen Mullins, and volunteers are here to help get you acclimated.
-Before the regular meets start, we do a practice meet at our own pool so that our mites go through all the steps of getting their cards, lining up, “sitting in chairs”, getting used to the starter sound and going off the blocks.
+Grab any SRA swim team parent, and they’ll say they remember what it was like to be where you are.
+Our SRA coaches, Director of Swim Team, Jamie Maccaroni, and volunteers are here to help get you acclimated.
+Before the regular meets start, we do a practice meet (aka Mini Meet) at our own pool so that our mites go through all the steps of getting their cards, lining up, “sitting in chairs”, getting used to the starter sound and going off the blocks.
 You’ll most likely meet a lot of moms and dads that were once right where you are.
 They will be happy to answer your questions and help you get up to speed fast.

 Is participation in swim team a good way for my child to learn to swim?
 Certainly, being a part of swim team can help your child develop a life-long love of swimming.
 But swim team is not a substitute for tried and true swimming lessons.
 In fact, if your child is nervous or uncomfortable in the water, swim team might seem chaotic to them.
 Remember, the coaches are working with the kids to get them ready to compete.
 Spending extended time with any one child during a regular practice may not be possible.
 You can find links on the website for information about swimming lessons through our pool management company Douglas Aquatics.
 The folks that give lessons will work hard to accommodate schedules.